The Liege Airport Environmental Policy

-Liege Airport constantly monitors the ambient air quality thanks to a measuring station which is located next to the runway and is managed by the Belgian Scientific Institute of Public Service (ISSeP).
+Since 2012, Liege Airport has constantly monitored the ambient air quality thanks to a measuring station which is located next to the runway and is managed by the Belgian Scientific Institute of Public Service (ISSeP).
 The results of the station’s surveys are studied in partnership with ISSeP in order to confirm the low impact of the activities of the airport and its partners on air quality.

-Liege Airport is also committed to publishing the results of these studies and the measuring station reports on air quality at the airport.
+Liege Airport is also committed to publishing the measuring station reports on air quality at the airport.

 Combating noise pollution

 As part of the Long-Term Development Plan (PDLT) and the Noise Exposure Plan (PEB), Liege Airport supports the SOWAER missions on combating noise pollution.
 Liege Airport will continue to provide SOWAER with the information necessary to carry out these missions.

 Liege Airport will continue to participate in meetings of the Support Committee created by the Walloon Region and in the triennial reviews of the Noise Exposure Plan (PEB).
 Liege Airport will continue to work alongside the Public Services Department of the Walloon Government (SPW) and with the Airport Noise Pollution Control Authority in the Walloon Region (ACNAW) as part of the framework of administrative sanctions for noise pollution infractions.